jlperla/PerlaTonettiWaugh.jl/README.md

 julia> Pkg.dir("PerlaTonettiWaugh")
 "C:\\Users\\jlperla\\.julia\\v0.6\\PerlaTonettiWaugh"
 ```
-- Then consider dragging and dropping this into Github Desktop in order to make changes.
+- Then consider dragging and dropping this into Github Desktop or GitKraken in order to make changes.

 # To Use
-At that point, you can go
+At that point, in the REPL you can
 ```
 using PerlaTonettiWaugh
 ```